 The screening will be Wednesday, March 19, 7 p.m. at Robinson Center in Little Rock.
 You can register for free tickets here.
 There will first be a panel discussion, followed by the documentary.
 It will make its broadcast premiere the following night, Thursday, Feb.
 20 at 7 p.m.

 UPDATE: After the two nights of showings, the entire film can now be watched on the PBS app and YouTube.
-I’ve replaced the promo clip that was there with the film.
+I’ve replaced the promo clip that was below with the full film.
 Enjoy!

 Former President Carter on Feb.
 24, 2013.
 Photo: Commonwealth Club of California/Flickr